dweber019/apc-php-webinar/README.md

 Next we edit ```config/database.php``` to retreive the mariaDB information and pass them to Laravel.

-Add these line of codes to very top of the file:
+Add these lines of codes to very top of the file:
 ```php
 $cfEnv = getenv('VCAP_SERVICES');
 if ($cfEnv !== false) {